 Before moving to Washington, D.C., Randy was Press Secretary and Chief Grant Writer for the St. Joseph County (IN) District Attorney and held numerous other political and government positions in Indiana and Illinois.
 Randy has a bachelor’s degree from Indiana University (Bloomington), J.D. from the Valparaiso University School of Law and a Masters in Writing from Johns Hopkins University.

-Under his own name or as a ghost writer, Randy has written for USA Today, New York Daily News, Washington Times, Washington Examiner, The Hill, Politico, Roll Call, Huffington Post and South Bend Tribune, among other publications.
 Randy hosts a political podcast called “The 202” that can be streamed online at The202Online.com, or is available through iTunes.
-He is a board member at The Fund for American Studies Institute on Political Journalism and a member of the National Press Club.
+He also writes regularly for Camden Chat, an SB Nation site that covers the Baltimore Orioles and is a Visiting Assistant Professor at the University of Colorado, board member at The Fund for American Studies Institute on Political Journalism, and a member of the National Press Club.

 The 202 is a non-partisan interview program dedicated to talking with scribes, flacks and politicos about their adventures, experiences and memories from past political campaigns and news events.
 The show is non-partisan and focuses on history and keeping stories alive from generation to generation, as opposed to scoring political points or debating the issues of the day.